 Elaine Gray is partner and head of Carey Olsen's Guernsey dispute resolution and litigation team.
-She advises local and international clients on commercial and trust litigation. employment, data protection, competition law and intellectual property matters.
-Elaine is the immediate past President of the Guernsey Chamber of Commerce and a member of the Association of Contentious Trust and Probate Specialists (ACTAPs), the Channel Islands Chartered Institute of Arbitrators (CIArb), and the Chancery Bar Association.
-She appears regularly in courts and tribunals at all levels in Guernsey and is the immediate past Adjunct Professor of Civil Litigation to the Guernsey Bar.
+She advises local and international clients on commercial and trust litigation, employment, data protection, competition law and intellectual property matters.
+Elaine is a past President of the Guernsey Chamber of Commerce and an associate member of the Channel Islands Chartered Institute of Arbitrators (CIArb), and the Chancery Bar Association.
+She appears regularly in courts and tribunals at all levels in Guernsey and for several years acted as Adjunct Professor of Civil Litigation to the Guernsey Bar.
 She is also a Certified International Privacy Professional (CIPP/E).